Help students strengthen their visual-spatial skills by working on these projects.

 Note: If you can, photograph the children as they engage in each step of the project.
 See Documenting the Process for ideas.

-Step 2: Invite small groups of children to the art area.
-Give each child a sheet of finger-paint paper.
-Provide the children with a variety of finger-paint colors to encourage creativity and individuality.
-Encourage the children to mix the colors and create designs with their fingers.
-Children can use small craft sticks or cotton swabs to draw into the paint or create designs with other colors.
-Place the finished finger painting aside to dry.
+Step 4: Invite students to the art area in small groups.
+Give each student a sheet of finger-paint paper.
+Provide students with a variety of finger-paint colors to encourage creativity and individuality.
+Encourage students to mix the colors and create designs with their fingers.
+Students can use small craft sticks or cotton swabs to draw into the paint or create designs with other colors.

-Step 3: The following day, prepare the art area with the suggested collage materials, scissors, and glue.
-Give the children their finger paintings to use as the background of their animal collages.
-Tell the children that they will use the materials to make an animal.
-Children can tear paper, cut out shapes, or draw pictures of animals and glue them onto the finger painting.
+Step 6: The next day, prepare the art area with the suggested collage materials, scissors, and glue.
+Give students their finger paintings to use as the background of their animal collages.
+Tell students that they will use the materials to make an animal.
+Encourage students to tear paper, cut out shapes, or draw pictures of animals and glue them onto the finger painted background.

-Note: Some children may want to look at pictures of animals to stimulate their ideas.
+Note: Some students may want to look at pictures of animals to stimulate their ideas.
 You may want to use the animal vocabulary cards that were created in the first activity.

-Share the photographs with the children and ask them to arrange them in sequential order.
-Glue the photographs onto large paper.
-Write the children's descriptions of each photograph below.
-Create an additional language-experience chart to summarize the children's art experience.
-Create a display to document the process of the art project.
-Display the first and last language-experience charts, the photographs, and the children's drawings.
+- Create a display to document the process of the art project.
+Display the first and last language-experience charts, the photographs, and the students' drawings.